Expand All | Collapse All

 9.8.2 Nominations will be announced, discussed, and voted on electronically prior to the second Ordinary General Assembly.
 Any position that does not yet have a nominee, as well as for any Regional Representative position that has only one eligible nominee, will be re-opened at the first Ordinary General Assembly of each Congress.
 All new nominees shall provide a brief statement of candidacy and confirmation of eligibility at the second Ordinary General Assembly.
 These positions will be filled by vote of members present at the second Ordinary General Assembly.

-9.8.3 In the event that a Board position has no eligible nominee following the first Ordinary General Assembly, the nomination will be re-opened during the second Ordinary General Assembly.
-If no appointment can be made at the second General Assembly, the officer will be appointed by the incoming Board at the earliest possible date following the second General Assembly and the members shall be notified.
+9.8.3 In the event that a Board position has no eligible nominee following the first Ordinary General Assembly, the position may be filled by appointment by the incoming Board, per Article 9.12, and the members shall be notified.

 9.9.1 The person with the most votes for each office shall be declared elected to the position.
 In the event of two or more nominees receiving the same number of votes for the same position, the vote for that office shall be taken again by in-person votes at the second Ordinary General Assembly until a clear winner is found.